samy-dj19/ziramusicroom/zira-music-bot/frontend-mini-app/README.md

 - Click "Add" to queue a song.
 - Use the player controls to play, pause, skip, or loop.
 - Click "Show Stats" to view app statistics.
+- **NEW:** Type a song name in the "Ask AI to Play" box and click the button.
+The AI will find and play the song for you!

 ## Deployment
-- Ensure backend endpoints `/api/search` and `/api/stats` are available.
+- Ensure backend endpoints `/api/search`, `/api/stats`, and `/ai_play` are available.
 - Set environment variables as needed for production.
 - For best experience, deploy with HTTPS and proper CORS settings.